 As many women working outside know, it can be tough to find a warm, yet feminine work jacket.
 Women know, when we search for work jackets, many times blazers will pop up or dull, boxy jackets for men.
 We need warm, big pocket jackets to do our outside chores just like everyone else.
 So how do you narrow great women’s work jackets and pick which one is the best?

 We ran through quite a few reviews and asked our farming friends and colleagues what jackets kept them warm during those chilly morning chores and this is what we found.
-The selections for the best women’s work jackets are diverse, which is wonderfully representative of agriculture’s diverse tastes and needs.
+The selections for the best women’s work jackets are diverse — there are Carhartt work jackets, a Dovetail jacket, a Helly Hansen jacket, and more, all of which are wonderfully representative of agriculture’s diverse tastes and needs.

-Here is our expanded list of the five highest-rated women’s work jackets for 2020 and how to get ahold of them:
+The best part is that companies continue to release great winter work jackets for women, so our picks have grown, too.
+Here is our expanded list of the seven highest-rated women’s work jackets for 2021 and how to get ahold of them:

 Carhartt Women’s Lined Sandstone Active Jacket